 Medicare Part A

 When you begin Original Medicare, you are enrolled into Medicare Part A automatically.
 Part A is one of the 3 parts of Original Medicare and is your hospital insurance.
 More specifically, it provides inpatient care coverage.
-This includes care you’ll receive when you’re in a skilled nursing facility (SNF), hospital, and sometimes — at home.
+This includes care you’ll receive when you’re in a Skilled nursing facility (SNF), hospital, and sometimes — at home.

 Medicare Part A Eligibility